aireaire/openshift-homework/Readme.md

   - beta-corp - for Beta Corp customer company
   - common - for other customers

-The fragment below is shows Namespace objects defined in the template:
+The fragment below has the details of Namespace objects:
 ```yaml
 # fragment from resources/multitenant/templates/projects.yaml file
 ...